The Links Between Psychological Safety, Resilience Engineering and DevOps

 In addition to expert leadership practice, well organised teams, adopted shared values, systemic root causes being diagnosed in retrospectives, and an embrace of continuous improvement, we must adopt capabilities that empower team members to carry out their roles without fear of failure.
 In a technology team, those capabilities are the very same ones that enable high velocity change, security, and reliability.

-Whatever team you’re on, or whatever team you lead, implementing Resilience Engineering capabilities to protect the team from failures will improve delivery, safety, happiness, and performance.
+Whatever team you’re on, or whatever team you lead, considering resilience engineering principles will improve delivery, safety, happiness, and performance.
 This enables people to work without fear, psychologically safe in the knowledge that errors do not flow downstream.
 This place is where true high performance, speed to market, quality and innovation happens.

 For more information about high performance teams, psychological safety, DevOps, or any of the other concepts covered in this article, get in touch.
 I’m always open to opportunities for collaboration, speaking at events, podcasts, or other ways to get involved and help teams become more productive, safer, and most importantly, happier.